 What’s more, statistics have shown that while almost 50% of customers will gladly wait two days for their delivery, the number drops by nearly half for customers who must wait 3–4 days.

-What this means is that faster delivery leads to more satisfied customers.
-Which in turn equals more growth for your store.
+This means that faster delivery leads to more satisfied customers, which in turn equals more growth for your store.

 Improving your eCommerce fulfillment is an easy way to boost customer delivery times.
-It is streamlining your supply chain operations with better inventory management — so you pack, ship, and deliver orders on time.
+It streamlines your supply chain operations with better inventory management, so you can pack, ship, and deliver orders on time.

 eCommerce order fulfillment covers everything from where you source your products to where you store them, process them, and get them to your customers.

-When orders come in, they will utilize ELD mandate transport and tracking tech to ensure your orders arrive at their final destination on time, thereby improving customer satisfaction.
+When orders arrive, they will utilize ELD-mandated transport and tracking technology to ensure your orders arrive at their final destination on time, thereby improving customer satisfaction.

-Other options include a 4PL and 5PL, which covers even more than a 3PL and manages the 3PL for you so that you’re free to focus on the core aspects of your business.
+Other options include a 4PL and 5PL, which cover even more than a 3PL and manage the 3PL for you so that you can focus on your business’s core aspects.

-It's a brilliant idea to partner with ethical suppliers who use sustainable packaging, too.
-It’ll go a long way toward enhancing your brand’s reputation and boosting customer loyalty in a world where over 60% of customers say they are concerned about the planet's future.
+Partnering with ethical suppliers who use sustainable packaging is also a brilliant idea.
+It’ll go a long way toward enhancing your brand’s reputation and boosting customer loyalty, especially in a world where over 60% of customers say they are concerned about the planet's future.

 If you go down this route and adopt other eco-friendly practices, communicate your sustainability efforts to your customers.

-Alternatively, you could fulfill your orders, in which case you’d need to minimize your shipping zones, slash the time in transit, ask your app developer to create a product tracking software, and find other cost-cutting measures like investing in inventory management software to avoid overstock and understock.
+Alternatively, you could fulfill your orders, in which case you’d need to minimize your shipping zones, slash the time in transit, ask your app developer to create product tracking software, and find other cost-cutting measures, such as investing in inventory management software to avoid overstock and understock.

 User-generated content is a popular type of social proof —, and social proof is a huge driver of sales in eCommerce.
 Research shows that 97% of people read customer reviews before purchasing.

-So while you should find ways to add more customer reviews to your store, user-generated content is also worth exploring.
+So, while you should find ways to increase customer reviews in your store, you should also explore user-generated content.

 UGC is content that your existing customers create.
 It could be a video of them using your product, Instagram Stories, blog posts — and more.
 The idea is that your customers flaunt and promote your brand for you.